bodasheera/instagram-scraper/README.md

 ## Types of data scraping available

-1. By Hashtag
-  1.1 Top Posts
-  1.2 All Posts
-  1.3 Comments and replies for posts
+1. By Hashtag -> Top Posts , All Posts, Comments and replies for posts
-2. By Username
+2. By Username -> All Posts, Comments and replies for posts
-  2.1 All Posts

 #### Note: You can also get information such as if its verified profile , ad post , if video , video url , video duration . video views , HD image of post images